-What are the most important elements for a home studio?
+What are the most important elements of a home studio?

-The computer is the basic component of a home studio.
-This is where all the other elements are connected.
-We all have a computer at home, but it needs to be up to date and have some power to perform audio tasks smoothly and without interruptions.
-As minimum requirements we recommend the following:
+Everything else is connected through the computer.
+We all have a computer at home, but it needs to be up to date and have some power to run the audio tasks smoothly and without interruptions.
+I recommend the following minimum requirements:

 - Windows or Mac